koral--/blog/source/2016-04-18-bitrise-cli-1-3-0-issue-fix-is-coming-asap.html.markdown

 ---
-title: Bitrise CLI 1.3.0 issue - fix is coming ASAP
+title: Bitrise CLI 1.3.0 issue - [FIXED]
 date: 2016-04-18 12:36 UTC
 tags: status
 authors: Viktor Benei|viktorbenei@bitrise.io
 ---

+**Update: this issue is fixed now.** We re-installed the `1.2.4` Bitrise CLI for now, while we're working on the new release of the CLI.
+We'll publish a new blog post when the fixed `1.3.1` CLI version is available.

 We just discovered a critical issue in the latest CLI (the one which was published on the VMs this weekend): the CLI does not return the expected exit code.